Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-The Analytics service data model consists of data sets, counts, and measures, as well as how data sets relate to each other.
+The Analytics service data model consists of data entities that are related to each other with navigation properties.
+Each entity contains attributes and measures than can be filtered, aggregated, and summarized.

 ##Entities